 A teacher educator and college librarian collaboratively designed and taught teacher education workshops about finding and evaluating what works in teaching.
 This study investigated interactions of self-efficacy for information literacy, self-efficacy for solving problems with evidence-based practices, skills of searching for and citing sources, verbalized reasoning, and writing about evidence-based teaching practices.
 Students completed pre- and postsurveys, recorded screencasts while researching, and submitted papers regarding the effectiveness of one teaching practice.
 Students made significant self-efficacy gains in response to training.
 Furthermore, results demonstrated that early experience with information literacy and the self-efficacy that develops is a strong predictor of self-efficacy and performance later in the discipline-specific task to find, evaluate, and write about evidence-based teaching practices. © College Reading and Learning Association.

 Mfum-Mensah, Obed, "An Exploratory Study of the Curriculum Development Process of a Complementary Education Program for Marginalized Communities in Northern Ghana" (2009).
-Educator Scholarship.
+Educator Scholarship (Undergraduate).
 2.